RUNNING-TURTLE/STAT-350-Final-Project/README.md

 ![](Image/00000b.jpg)

 Lastly, we conduct cross validation analysis for two purposes:
-1) Study the stability of model coefficients
+1) Study the stability of model coefficients.
-2) Study the stability of prediction performance of the model
+2) Study the stability of prediction performance of the model.

 We split X_scaled dataset into 80% training and 20% validation sets.
 Then we run 1000 simulations and recorded each run's RMSPE, MAPE, and model coefficients.
 Next we plot the histogram for Root Mean Square Percentage Error (RMSPE), Mean Absolute Percentage Error (MAPE) to visualize the variability of each.